aadya-khanna/cfm-team-assignment/README.md

 ## Getting Started

+### 1. Download Files

+Download PortfolioOptimser.ipynb, open in an environment that supports jupyter notebook files, and create a list of tickers in a csv (or use one of ours)!

-### 1. Input File
+### 2. Input File

 Upload a CSV file containing only ticker symbols, one per line.
+Replace `Tickers_Example.csv` with your csv.
-Refer to `tickers_example.csv` for the expected structure or to test the system.
+Refer to `Tickers_Example.csv` for the expected structure or to test the system.

-### 2. Adjustable Parameters
+### 3. Adjustable Parameters

 At the beginning of the notebook, you may modify:

 * Total portfolio value (default: $1,000,000 CAD)
 * Number of stocks to include in the portfolio (default: 10)

-### 3. Running the Notebook
+### 4. Running the Notebook

 Once executed, the notebook will: